Patient information

 2.5 Risks and side effects

 PRP mesotherapy is a minimal intervention on your body.
-That is why there are usually no visible scars left behind.
-The probability of allergies, intolerance reactions and infections is low, but unfortunately cannot be excluded.
+Therefore, there are usually no visible scars left behind.
+The probability of allergies, adverse reactions and infections is low, but unfortunately cannot be excluded.
 In exceptional cases, injury to nerves, vessels or organs may occur.

 Other possible side effects may include temporary redness, swelling, itching, minor bruising, mild pain with pressure sensitivity and sensitivity disorders on the scalp.
 Rarely, tissue hardening and inflammatory reactions occur.